The first is by having a will. And we’ve partnered with FreeWill to help you get a will for free in under 20 minutes today.

-You can pass your legacy to the next generation without your beneficiaries having to pay income tax on the money they receive.
-So, if you buy a policy with a $250,000 death benefit, your heirs will actually get $250,000.
+The second way is with life insurance.
+It allows you to leave an inheritance without your beneficiaries having to pay income tax on the money they receive.
+So if you buy a policy with a $250,000 death benefit, your heirs will actually get $250,000.
 Sounds like a good deal, right?

-If you've accumulated so much wealth that you're facing estate taxes, life insurance can help with that too.
-Life insurance can offset what you owe, so you can pass on all or most of your estate.
+Estates that are worth a lot of money can also owe estate taxes.
+Life insurance can help offset that amount, so you can pass on all or most of your estate.

-Death benefits are paid income-tax-free to your beneficiaries, but proceeds are generally considered an asset of the estate for estate tax purposes.
-You should consult a competent estate planner or attorney to make sure life insurance ownership is structured properly to avoid being considered an asset of the estate.
-Keep in mind that neither the company nor its representatives give legal or tax advice.
+Death benefits are paid income tax-free to your beneficiaries, but life insurance proceeds are generally considered an asset of the estate for estate tax purposes.
+If you anticipate having an estate tax liability, you should consult a competent estate planning attorney to make sure the life insurance ownership is structured properly to avoid being considered an asset of the estate.
+Keep in mind that neither Nationwide nor its representatives give legal or tax advice.

 Learn more about taxes on your life insurance policy by talking to your insurance professional about using life insurance to maximize the amount of money you leave to your heirs.